ogdendavis/denver-kitchen-gardens/src/cms/pages/services.md

 services_heading: What I Offer
 other_service_heading: Other Services
 other_service_image: /images/uploads/other-services.png
 other_service_text: Looking for something specific?
-Please reach out to see if we can help.
+Let's connect and see how I can help!
 nextsteps_heading: How this works
 nextsteps_copy: >-
   Once you reach out, I'll schedule a 15 minute call to review what services you